 This course combines the knowledge and skill learned in medical terminology and applies it to human anatomy.
 This course focuses on the cardiovascular, blood and lymphatic systems, and the diseases associated with each system.
 Pharmacology, as it relates to each system will also be discussed.
 In addition, this course takes a systematic approach to hospital and ambulatory care coding emphasizing specific and correct coding procedures and techniques.
 The course provides an in-depth study of the ICD-9-CM and ICD-10- CM (Internal Classification of Diseases) for the systems listed.
 In addition, CPT4 (Current Procedural Terminology), medicine procedural coding, and HCPCS (Health Care Procedure Coding System), will be discussed for these systems.
+Didactic portions of this course may be available via distance education delivery methods.
 Outside work required.